Similarity surfaces, connections, and the measurable Riemann mapping theorem: Proofs

 Since our polygons are simply connected, there is a solution $\phi_j=\phi$ of $\phi''/\phi' = \zeta$ defined on $Q_j-\{z_k\}$.
-This solution maps the edges to straight lines and between two finite vertices or a vertex and a marked point, the image is a bounded open segment whose ends are the resting place of the paths used to define $\Per([\tilde f],\res)$.
+This solution maps the edges to straight lines, because $Q_j$ is bounded by saddle connections, which are geodesics, and between two finite vertices or a vertex and a marked point, the image is a bounded open segment whose ends are the resting place of the paths used to define $\Per([\tilde f],\res)$.
 But recall that $[\tilde f] = [f]$ hence $\Per([\tilde f],\res) = \Per([f],\res) = [\cal P]$.
 The image by $\phi_j$ of an edge of $Q_j$ from a marked point to an infinite vertex is a half-line tending to $\infty$.
-Hence all these straight lines form the boundary the strictly convex, possibly marked, polygon $P_j$ composing $[\cal P]$ (up to a $\C$ affine map).
+Hence all these straight lines form the boundary the strictly convex, possibly marked, polygon $P_j$ composing the collection $[\cal P]$ we started from (up to a $\C$ affine map).
 Replacing $\phi_j$ by its post-composition with an affine map and adding the vertices to its domain of definition, we may assume that $\phi_j(Q_j) = P_j$:

 By the winding number theorem, the map $\phi_j$ is a bijection from $Q_j$ to $P_j$, holomorphic in the interior.